Shawn-Xu/PPIP/docs/index.md

 Furthermore, we also provided two NCBI non-redundant protein sequence databases for the Blast annotation step.
 These two database were processed well in advance and divied into two categories: *Plant.fa* and *Animal.fa*.
 Users can select the appropriate database according to the actual situation.
 Of course, users also can customize their Blast database from another public source (e.g. [UniProt](http://www.uniprot.org/)).

-[Click me to obtain demo data from Google Drive](https://drive.google.com/open?id=1tprERIRcRpK8Ngktom6w5V5XQoSM0jte).
+[Click here to obtain demo data from Google Drive](https://drive.google.com/open?id=1tprERIRcRpK8Ngktom6w5V5XQoSM0jte).
 There are three files in the directory:
   1. *<font color="#5FA90A">PPIP_data.tar.gz</font>*: demo data of RNA-seq and MS2.
   2. *<font color="#5FA90A">animal.fa.gz</font>*: animal sequences from NCBI non-redundant database for Blast.
   3. *<font color="#5FA90A">Plannt.fa.gz</font>*: plant sequences from NCBI non-redundant database for Blast.